rajat1911996sharma/TensorFlow-Classification/README.md

 - concave points (number of concave portions of the contour)
 - symmetry
 - fractal dimension ("coastline approximation"
- 1)          The mean, standard error, and "worst" or largest (mean of the three         largest values) of these features were computed for each image,         resulting in 30 features.

  This is a copy of UCI ML Breast Cancer Wisconsin (Diagnostic) datasets.